 A recent pioneer in the field of validated numerics (and the author of a book of the same name) is Tucker.

-This conference will be focused on Thermodynamic Formalism and its applications.
+This workshop will be focused on Thermodynamic Formalism and its applications.
 It will deal both with recent developments in the field and also its applications.
 It is a feature of this area that it has many applications to related fields, such as hyperbolic geometry and fractal geometry.

 SPONSORS OF THE SEMESTER